-If the tires in your car are worn out, you may be wondering, what are the best tires for Mercedes-Benz.
-Which in reality means: What are the best tires for the money.
-The majority of Mercedes-Benz owners should use all-season tires especially on Mercedes-Benz E, C, S, ML, GL, CLS models.
-SL, CLK, SLK and AMG models should use performance tires.
-In this post, we list several less known tire brands that perform well, cost less and are worth considering.
-You will also find our top pick snow tire for Mercedes-Benz.
+If the tires in your car are worn out, you may wonder, what are the best tires for Mercedes-Benz?
+Which in reality means: What are the best tires for the money?
+Most Mercedes-Benz owners should use all-season tires, especially on Mercedes-Benz E, C, S, ML, GL, and CLS models.
+SL, CLK, SLK, and AMG models should use performance tires.
+This post lists several less-known tire brands that perform well, cost less, and are worth considering.
+You will also find our top-pick snow tire for Mercedes-Benz.
 Continue reading if you are looking for affordable tires that are worth considering.
-Determining which tires are the best buy for the price does not depend on cost alone but in other factors such as:
+Determining which tires are the best buy for the price does not depend on cost alone but on other factors such as:

 - Tire performance under wet and dry conditions